• Skip to primary navigation

 INGREDIENTS FOR PEANUT BUTTER BROWNIE COOKIES

-• Dark chocolate - it's very important to use dark with minimum 60% chocolate for this recipe to get the best flavour.
+• Dark chocolate - it's very important to use dark with minimum 60% chocolate for this recipe to get the best flavor.

 • All-purpose flour - just like any good brownie recipe, there isn't too much flour in these cookies.
 Just ⅓ cup for the whole batch.
 That will ensure they are soft and fudgy.
 Too much flour will make them dry.